Hanivan/dotfiles/README.md

 You can run `setup.sh` file

 ```
-./setup.sh
+./setup.sh <THEME_NAME>
 ```

-(this command will **replace your own config** and install all necessary packages, icons, and fonts)
+(Please backup your configuration before.
+Because this command will **replace your own config** and install all necessary packages, icons, and fonts)

 #### For Neovim